bazelbuild/bazel/site/docs/tutorial/cpp.md

 title: Build Tutorial - C++
 ---

-Introduction to Bazel: Build a C++ Project
+Introduction to Bazel: Building a C++ Project
 ==========

 In this tutorial, you'll learn the basics of building C++ applications with